Inside the Studio: Nina Helene Hirten on Editing as Rhythm, Theory, and Art

 What drew you into video editing in the first place?

-I wanted to be an animator and music was always a huge part of my life—my parents were both working musicians, so there was always music playing in the house and concerts to attend.
-Initially, though, I wanted to work for Disney and draw the pictures.
-But just before high school, Toy Story came out and it quickly became clear that this style of animation might not be the most viable career path—that the technology was going to change dramatically..
+When I was a kid I wanted to work for Disney as a traditional 2D animator.
+Then Toy Story came out and it quickly became clear that this style of animation might not be the most viable career path—that the technology was going to change dramatically...

 What was one of your “big break” moments getting into editing?

-I always knew that I wanted to do my own thing.
 I started Oh Just Peachy Studios, my production company, when I was just 11-years-old.
 I was freelancing, sourcing gigs via Craigslist ads, doing graphic design and illustrations.
-Realizing that people would pay me to draw pictures was huge, so I’d design flyers or whatever folks needed.
+Realizing that people would pay me to draw pictures was huge, so I'd make posters or whatever else they needed.
 From that experience, I learned so much about working with people.
-Clients will say they need one thing, but they actually need something else.
-[Laughs] There's a lot of translations that happen and my freelancing life informed me of that.
+Clients will say they need one thing, but often times they actually need something else.
+[Laughs]

-As far as being an editor in Hollywood, that’s a little less clear.
-When I was working at The Third Floor, a pre-vis studio in Los Angeles, my first studio job was a Production Coordinator… but my goal was always to edit.
-I made connections with the editing department there and I was finally given a break by someone on the team.
+Later, when I was working at The Third Floor, a previs studio in Los Angeles, my first studio job was a Production Coordinator.
+I made connections with the editing department and I was finally given a break.
 Getting switched over to Editorial was really pivotal, that helped me get the credits and clout I needed to progress in the industry.
-I owe John Caldwell a lot, and I’m sure to remind him about it every time we see each other.

 As they say, your network is your net worth…